maxjdietz/Project1-GameDev/README.md

 +Added enemies lef to kill for that round
 +Added more text elements, not yet to be programmed
 +1  git push

-+
+9/14
++added better spawn system
++Added button to continue with the next round (this is where the shop will be) +